renabracha/nlu_design_for_in-car_voice_assistant/README.md

 Custom brand-specific intent-slot combinations can be supported by tagging them appropriately in the domain-specific prompts.
 The NLU module can switch between brands by accepting a brand identifier along with the driver’s utterance.

 To simplify maintenance and feature rollout, I recommend keeping a **single unified prompt** for all brands.
-Variations should be handled with modular schema differences—not by duplicating prompts.
+Variations should be handled with modular schema differences - not by duplicating prompts.

 ### Scalability for Industry-Level Voice Assistants
 In a production setting, an in-car voice assistant must handle hundreds of carrier phrases per domain, resulting in a substantial list of intents and slots.
 To manage this complexity without compromising responsiveness, the system must be both modular and scalable.
 For real-time, dynamic utterances - such as “What does that road sign mean?” or “What’s the speed limit here?” - a Retrieval-Augmented Generation (RAG) system is essential.
 These queries require live context, possibly involving sensor input, map data, or legal driving rules.
 Similarly, when drivers ask questions related to the vehicle manual, such as “What does this warning light mean?”, a vector-based retrieval system provides the necessary semantic search capability.
 To scale the intent-slot classification system efficiently, each domain's schema can be stored in memory as a JSON object and dynamically inserted into the prompt at runtime.
 This avoids bloating a single static prompt with an exhaustive list while ensuring that only relevant information is loaded when needed.
-Because the schemas are already preloaded in memory, lookup latency remains negligible—typically in the sub-millisecond range—making the system responsive and performant at scale.
+Because the schemas are already preloaded in memory, lookup latency remains negligible - typically in the sub-millisecond range - making the system responsive and performant at scale.

 ## Results
 ### Domain: audio media